LinuxLab-ESGI/Windows-Subsystem-for-Linux-WSL/README.md

 ### WSL 1 vs WSL 2

-The first thing to know is that WSL 2 isn't only an evolution of the first version.
-The entire architecture has been redesigned.
+The first thing to know is that WSL 2 isn't only an simple evolution of the first version.
+The entire architecture has been redesigned and the operation is not the same.

 First of all, let's see how the architecture of WSL 1 looks like :